feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 You may find more information and a recording about this demo on [FourthBrain website](https://discover.fourthbrain.ai/live-session/databricks?utm_campaign=Databricks%20Event&utm_medium=email&_hsmi=2&_hsenc=p2ANqtz--F8VKHIPHNwly3IwFlBZT7uYi4Jn3-fqVCD3M9GJl2h8qjWSSemEn5fAiN0DF7uY7krt5DdxtgPo6hf6YqQX19orXAIw&utm_content=2&utm_source=hs_email).

-If you would like Run this demo:
+If you would like Run this demo, please download the entire zip file:

 **1. Locally (for example, jupyter notebook):**